RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md

         - Your domain is: mydomain.com
         - You would like to name the Redis Enterprise Software cluster: redislabscluster
-        - You have two nodes in the cluster:
+        - You have three nodes in the cluster:
            - node1 with IP 1.1.1.1
            - node2 with IP 2.2.2.2
            - node3 with IP 3.3.3.3